Continuing Professional Development

 - committing to lifelong learning.

-- Constant acquisition and maintenance of knowledge, skills and attitudes
+- Constant acquisition and maintenance of knowledge, skills and attitudes.

-- An understanding at a conceptual level
+- An understanding at a conceptual level.

-- An understanding of the legal, ethical and social implications of dietetic practice
+- An understanding of the legal, ethical and social implications of dietetic practice.

 - A lifelong process.

 For a Continuing Competence Programme to be effective, these elements must be incorporated into the learning activities chosen by the individual.
+Practitioners then need to actively apply what they have learned into their practice.